tbm/homepage/pages/debian/nslu2/sheevaplug-migration.md

 <img src = "../images/r_nslu2_front.jpg" class="border" alt="A NSLU2 from the front" width="148" height="218" />
 </div>

-<h1>Migrating your Debian installation from NSLU2 to SheevaPlug</h1>

 While the Linksys NSLU2 is a nice device, its performance does not meet the requirements of today's software.
 A great alternative to the NSLU2 is the
 <a href = "/debian/kirkwood/sheevaplug/">SheevaPlug from Marvell</a>, a